 I copied the 15.8% M12 over the profiles shown in the NVM drawing.
 Since the drawing states that the profile is 17% thick, I was surprised the match was quite good.

 I copied the 15.8% M12 over the preliminary drawing that I found in the 'Nationaal Archief', and again the match was good.

 The 'M12' profile is the 12th Munk-designed profile, in a series of 27, for NACA.
 Their profile data and performance are all listed in NACA Report 221: Model tests with a systematic series of 27 wing sections at full Reynolds number.
 Table XXVIII of that report lists which combinations of camber lines and thickness distributions were used.
 Table XXIX list the ordinates of all 27 profiles.
 It includes an obvious typing error for the 80% chord lower side ordinate.
 Furthermore, I found that M12 has a Göttingen equivalent, the Go 676 profile, but I could not find out which came first.

 The good news is that I was able to establish the camber line equation of M12 reasonably well.
 Note that M10 and M11, with the same 'b' camber line, don't have their start and end point on the chord line - welcome to the world of old profiles.
-Seeing the slight reflex at the rear, and knowing the German background of Munk, I remembered the equations that were used to design the Me-163B wing profile, using a P-curve and an S-curve combination for the camber line (Skeletlinie), see Göttingen 765: attempt 6: camber line plot.
+Seeing the slight reflex at the rear, and knowing the German background of Munk, I remembered the camber line equations that we once studied during the reconstruction of the Me-163B wing profile, using a P-curve and an S-curve combination for the camber line ('Skeletlinie'), see Göttingen 765: attempt 6: camber line plot.

 yp = h * ( 1 - (1 - 2x) 2n ) called P-curve